 It can be quite frustrating for your customers if they need help.
 Or worse if some team members are not aware of the newest addition to your product, payment system, or loyalty program.
 The need for customer loyalty needs to be communicated, and staff members challenged to participate fully.

-Customer loyalty is one aspect of a business that should never be overlooked.
+Customer loyalty success is one aspect of a business that should never be overlooked.
 We have looked at the reasons why you need to build brand loyalty, the different categories of brand loyalty. and how you can go about building a customer base that is loyal to your brand.

 Which strategies can you implement immediately?